vuejs/router/docs/guide/essentials/route-matching-syntax.md

 For the sake of simplicity, all route records **are omitting the `component` property** to focus on the `path` value.
 :::

-## Custom Regexp in params
+## Custom regex in params

-When defining a param like `:userId`, we internally use the following regexp `([^/]+)` (at least one character that isn't a slash `/`) to extract params from URLs.
+When defining a param like `:userId`, we internally use the following regex `([^/]+)` (at least one character that isn't a slash `/`) to extract params from URLs.
 This works well unless you need to differentiate two routes based on the param content.
 Imagine two routes `/:orderId` and `/:productName`, both would match the exact same URLs, so we need a way to differentiate them.
 The easiest way would be to add a static section to the path that differentiates them:

 ```js
 const routes = [